April 2026 tornado warning: The road to recovery

 Transitioning through the Ohio Valley and Texas

-A snapshot of the April season
+A snapshot of the spring tornado season

 - 8 EFU (Unknown/Unclassifiable)